Rockwell B-1 Lancer: B-1A program

 President Richard Nixon reestablished the AMSA program after taking office, keeping with his administration's flexible response strategy that required a broad range of options short of general nuclear war.
 Nixon's Secretary of Defense, Melvin Laird, reviewed the programs and decided to lower the numbers of FB-111s, since they lacked the desired range, and recommended that the AMSA design studies be accelerated.
 In April 1969, the program officially became the B-1A.
 This was the first entry in the new bomber designation series, created in 1962.
 The Air Force issued a request for proposals in November 1969.

 Proposals were submitted by Boeing, General Dynamics and North American Rockwell in January 1970.
 In June 1970, North American Rockwell was awarded the development contract.
 The original program called for two test airframes, five flyable aircraft, and 40 engines.
 This was cut in 1971 to one ground and three flight test aircraft.
 The company changed its name to Rockwell International and named its aircraft division North American Aircraft Operations in 1973.
 A fourth prototype, built to production standards, was ordered in the fiscal year 1976 budget.
 Plans called for 240 B-1As to be built, with initial operational capability set for 1979.

-Rockwell's design had features common to the General Dynamics F-111 Aardvark and North American XB-70 Valkyrie.
+Rockwell's design had features common to the F-111 and XB-70.
 It used a crew escape capsule, that ejected as a unit to improve crew survivability if the crew had to abandon the aircraft at high speed.
 Additionally, the design featured large variable-sweep wings in order to provide both more lift during takeoff and landing, and lower drag during a high-speed dash phase.
 With the wings set to their widest position the aircraft had a much better airfield performance than the B-52, allowing it to operate from a wider variety of bases.
 Penetration of the Soviet Union's defenses would take place at supersonic speed, crossing them as quickly as possible before entering the more sparsely defended interior of the country where speeds could be reduced again.
 The large size and fuel capacity of the design would allow the "dash" portion of the flight to be relatively long.